CSCfi/csc-user-guide/docs/support/tutorials/env-guide/commands-for-data-processing.md

 The `sort` command can be used to order rows of a text file or other input data into alphabetical or numerical order.
-The syntax of the `sort` command is simple: `sort -options files_to_sort` By default the `sort` command orders the rows of the file alphabetically using case-sensitive sorting.
+The syntax of the `sort` command is simple: `sort -options files_to_sort`.
+By default, the `sort` command orders the rows of the file alphabetically using case-sensitive sorting.
 With option `-f`, case-insensitive sorting is performed.
-If the data contains columns, separated by the space or tabulator character you can ask the sort command to use a certain column (or columns) for ordering the data.
-The columns to be used can be selected with the option `-k` *column number*.
-For example, to sort the data in the file `authors.txt` (the example file used previously in this chapter), according to the family names that are located in the second column, you use command:
+If the data contains columns separated by the space or tabulator character you can ask the sort command to use a certain column (or columns) for ordering the data.
+The columns to be used can be selected with the option `-k column_number`.
+For example, to sort the data in the file `authors.txt` (the example file used previously in this chapter), according to the family names that are located in the second column, use command

 ```bash
 sort -k 2 authors.txt
 ```

-That prints out:
+that prints out:

 ```text
 Markus Aho.
 Turku 50